git-shassan/LTRSP-2119/Module 2 - XRd on OpenShift onprem/README.md

 **That was easy!!!!
 You've just instantiated an XRd Instance on Red Hat OpenShift on your private, on-prem environment**

 Do not log out of the XRd5, rather Open a new Linux tab by clicking on the "+" sign on the top left corder of the linux terminal.

+>[!TIP]
+> For every new terminal tab that you open, copy/paste the AWS Environment variables

 Move on to Module 3.